History Of The Name Griffin

 I. The Griffin: A Creature of Myth and Legend

 Before exploring the name's history, we must understand its namesake: the griffin.
-This majestic creature, a hybrid of eagle and lion, holds a prominent place in various ancient cultures, its image appearing in art, literature, and mythology across Eurasia.
+Practically speaking, this majestic creature, a hybrid of eagle and lion, holds a prominent place in various ancient cultures, its image appearing in art, literature, and mythology across Eurasia.
 The earliest known depictions of griffins date back to the Late Bronze Age, appearing in Minoan and Akkadian art, suggesting a far older, possibly oral tradition predating written records.

 Different Cultural Interpretations: